davidindub/plant-cafe/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- I deployed the project to GitHub pages.
+I had previously set up a custom domain with GitHub Pages for my personal landing page, so the URL features my own domaim.

 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.